chrispwolf/night-tripper-platen/content/chapters/Rules for Play/character-creation.md

 # Character Creation
 Use an index card to keep a record of your character.

 1. Roll your character's age: 2d6x5 years.
 Minimum 20.
-Your starting maximum Luck is 12 minus the decade of your age (e.g. a 35-year-old character has a starting maximum luck of 9).
+Your current and maximum Luck is 12 minus the tens digit of your age (e.g. a 35-year-old character has a starting luck of 9/9).

-2. Roll 2d6 each for your Strength and Agility characteristics, and subtract the decade of your age to each 2d6 roll.
+2. Roll 2d6 each for your Strength and Agility characteristics, and subtract the tens digit of your age to each 2d6 roll.
 Compare each result on the table below and note their physical characteristic ranks.

 3. Your past life's rank starts at 1.

-4. Take a number of dice equal to the decade of your age.
+4. Take a number of dice equal to the tens digit of your age.
 Split them between one or two skill groups below.
-Gain new rolled skills at rank 1, or improve matching skills.
-On a 6 choose any skill from the corresponding group, and increase your past life rank by 1.
+Gain new rolled skills at rank 1, or increase existing rolled skills by 1.
+On a 6 choose to gain or improve any skill from the corresponding group, and increase your past life rank by 1.

-5. When you gain the weapon skill, you must choose a specific weapon, like scattergun or cutlass.
+5. When you gain the weapon skill, choose a specific weapon, like scattergun or cutlass.
 When you gain the science skill, choose a specific field, like chemistry or biology.
 When you gain the vehicle skill, choose a specific vehicle class, like flyer or antigrav.

 6. Invent the details of your past life based on your skills and the setting.
 Discuss it with the referee.